Learning Unified Representations from Heterogeneous Data for Robust Heart Rate Modeling: Experiments

-The backbone encoder for the current workout is a two--layer LSTM with a 128-dimensional hidden state, followed by a dropout layer (ratio 0.2) and GELU activation.
-To encode historical data, we use a time-aware attention module that processes the 10 most recent workouts of a user.
-This module comprises a time encoding component, a 64-dimension BiLSTM, a 128-dimension cross-session GRU, and a 4-head multi-head attention mechanism (hidden dimension 128).
-User ID, sport category, and gender are represented as learned embeddings.
-The final input to the backbone encoder is a concatenation of the current workout's features, the output from the historical encoder, and all relevant context embeddings.
+\textbf{Architecture.} Our model consists of a backbone encoder for the current workout and a history encoder for user context.
+The current-session backbone is a two-layer LSTM with 128-dimensional hidden states, followed by dropout ($p{=}0.2$) and a GELU activation.
+To incorporate historical information, we employ a history-aware attention module over the $10$ most recent workouts of each user, comprising (i) time encoding, (ii) a 64-dimensional BiLSTM, (iii) a 128-dimensional cross-session GRU, and (iv) 4-head multi-head attention (hidden dimension 128).
+Categorical attributes (user ID, sport category, and gender) are represented as learned embeddings.
+The backbone input is the concatenation of per-timestep workout features, the history-encoder output, and the relevant context embeddings.

-We randomly partition the data into 80\% for training, 10\% for validation, and 10\% for testing.
-The model is trained using the RMSProp optimizer with a batch size of 64 and a learning rate of 0.01.
-We incorporate a contrastive loss with a weight of 0.1 and a cosine similarity temperature of 0.1.
-To ensure stability, we apply gradient clipping at a threshold of 2.0.
-We employ early stopping with a patience of 10 epochs, selecting the best model based on its validation set performance for final evaluation.
-We note that hyperparameters were not extensively tuned.
+\textbf{Training Protocol.} We split the dataset into 80\%/10\%/10\% for training/validation/testing at the participant level: all sessions from a user are assigned to exactly one split to prevent identity leakage.
+Because users contribute varying numbers of sessions, we construct splits such that the total number of workouts is approximately in an 8:1:1 ratio across train/validation/test.
+We train using RMSProp (batch size 64, learning rate $1\times10^{-2}$), apply gradient clipping with threshold 2.0, and use early stopping with a patience of 10 epochs, selecting the checkpoint with the best validation performance.
+We include a contrastive objective with weight 0.1 and cosine-similarity temperature 0.1.

-We define each workout as a 450-step time window.
-Model inputs consist of the feature sequence of the current workout, along with the user's historical workout features and their corresponding target heart rate sequences.
-We evaluate performance using Mean Squared Error (MSE) and Mean Absolute Error (MAE) on the held-out test set.
-To estimate uncertainty, we report the mean and standard deviation for each metric across 200 bootstrap iterations, with each iteration sampling 80\% of the test set with replacement.
+\textbf{Evaluation.} We report Mean Squared Error (MSE) and Mean Absolute Error (MAE) on the held-out test set.
+To quantify uncertainty, we perform 200 bootstrap iterations, each sampling 80\% of the test set with replacement, and report the mean and standard deviation of each metric across iterations.
+Statistical significance is assessed using one-sided Wilcoxon signed-rank tests for paired comparisons and the Friedman test for multi-method comparisons.

-For statistical evaluation, we use the one-sided Wilcoxon signed-rank test to compare our model with each baseline, applying the Benjamini–Hochberg FDR correction ($q=0.05$) for multiple comparisons.
-For per-sport analysis, we use the Friedman test to compare model ranks across sports, followed by pairwise Wilcoxon tests with FDR correction.
-We also report Cohen's d to quantify effect sizes.